Capella Cracoviensis Choir

-Capella Cracoviensis has been invited to prestigious festivals and concert halls, which include Bachfest Leipzig, Schwetzingen SWR Festspiele, Händel Festspiele Halle, Haydn Festspiele Brühl, Opéra Royal Versailles, Theater an der Wien, NOSPR Katowice and Szczecin Philharmonic as well as those based in Brussels, Ghent, Lviv, Riga, Tallin, Yerevan, Tbilisi and Kiev.
+CC is often invited to major festivals and concert halls, such as Bachfest Leipzig, Schwetzingen SWR Festspiele, Händel Festspiele Halle, Haydn Festspiele Brühl, Opéra Royal Versailles, Theater an der Wien, NOSPR Katowice, the Szczecin Philharmonic, and is frequently a guest in Brussels, Ghent, Lvov, Riga, Tallinn, Yerevan, Tbilisi or Kiev.

-CC gives regular performances with guest conductors, concert masters and soloists, such as Evelino Pidó, Christophe Rousset, Alessandro Moccia, Giuliano Carmignola, Paul Goodwin, Andrew Parrott and Paul McCreesh.
+The band also regularly invites conductors, concertmasters and soloists for guest performances.
+Among them have already been Evelino Pidó, Christophe Rousset, Alessandro Moccia, Giuliano Carmignola, Paul Goodwin, Andrew Parrott and Paul McCreesh.